labgem/microscope-user-doc/docs/content/search/blast.rst

 Blast Searches
 ########################

 We use `ncbi-blast <https://blast.ncbi.nlm.nih.gov/Blast.cgi>`_ tools to run blast alignement.
+All query must be in fasta format.

 **BlastN** run the user nucleotide query against nucleotide sequence in PkGDB.